Stochastic collocation method for computing eigenspaces of parameter-dependent operators: Introduction

 \section{Introduction}

-Multiparametric eigenvalue problems, i.e., eigenvalue problems of operators that depend on a large number of real parameters, arise in a variety of contexts.
+Multiparametric eigenvalue problems, i.e., eigenvalue problems of operators that depend on a large number of input parameters, arise in a variety of contexts.
 One may think of optimization of the spectrum of structures which depend on a number of design parameters, but also uncertainty quantification of engineering systems with data uncertainty.
-Recent literature has considered examples of mechanical vibration problems, where a parametrization of the uncertainties in either the physical coefficients or the geometry of the system results in a multiparametric eigenvalue problem, see e.g. \cite{verhooselgutierrezhulshoff06, meidanighanem14, hakulalaaksonen15, sousedikelman16, hakulakaarniojalaaksonen18, hakulalaaksonen19a}.
+Recent literature has considered examples of mechanical vibration problems, where a parametrization of the uncertainties in either the physical coefficients or the geometry of the system results in a multiparametric eigenvalue problem, see e.g. \cite{verhooselgutierrezhulshoff06}, \cite{meidanighanem14}, \cite{hakulalaaksonen15}, \cite{sousedikelman16}, \cite{hakulakaarniojalaaksonen18}, \cite{hakulalaaksonen19a}.

-In recent years several numerical methods have been suggested for solving multiparametric eigenvalue problems.
-The focus has been on spectral methods, which are based on polynomial approximations of the solution in the parameter domain and which have been shown to exhibit superior convergence rates compared to traditional Monte Carlo methods \cite{xiuhesthaven05, schwabtodor07, bieriandreevschwab09, cohendevoreschwab10}.
+It is to be noted that multiparametric eigenvalue problems present some additional difficulties when compared to corresponding source problems.
+First of all, the eigenvalue problem introduces a product of unknowns and hence non-linearities arise.
+Second of all, one needs to pay special special attention to the selection of the right eigenmodes.
+For these reasons, techniques developed for the analysis and the numerical solution of the source problems are, in general, not directly applicable in the context of the eigenvalue problems.
+Nevertheless, in recent years several numerical methods have been suggested for solving multiparametric eigenvalue problems.
+The focus has been on spectral methods, which are based on polynomial approximations of the solution in the parameter domain and which have been shown to exhibit superior convergence rates compared to traditional Monte Carlo methods \cite{xiuhesthaven05}, \cite{schwabtodor07}, \cite{bieriandreevschwab09}, \cite{cohendevoreschwab10}.
 These typically take the form of stochastic collocation methods or the form of matrix iterations which rely on stochastic Galerkin approximation of the solution.
 A benchmark for the first class of methods is the sparse anisotropic collocation algorithm analyzed by Andreev and Schwab in \cite{andreevschwab12}.
-In the latter class of methods many different variants have been proposed over the years \cite{verhooselgutierrezhulshoff06, meidanighanem14, hakulakaarniojalaaksonen15, hakulalaaksonen19b}.
-Quite recently, low-rank methods have also been intruduced \cite{sirkovic16, benneronwuntastoll18, elmansu19}.
+In the latter class of methods many different variants have been proposed over the years \cite{verhooselgutierrezhulshoff06}, \cite{meidanighanem14}, \cite{hakulakaarniojalaaksonen15}, \cite{hakulalaaksonen19b}.
+Quite recently, low-rank methods have also been introduced \cite{sirkovic16}, \cite{benneronwuntastoll18}, \cite{elmansu19}.